mgamble1023/SleepInvestigatoR/README.md

 ## Overview

 SleepInvestigatoR is a flexible R function used for processing scored rodent sleep.
 It takes multiple idividual scored sleep files and outputs a single .csv file containing 84 different measures.
 Sleep can be scored in any software of one's choosing as long as scores are output to a .csv file with no header and contains only three states: Wake, NREMS, and REMS.
 Lastly, there are several plotting functions incoporated for quick generation of graphics to immediately check the output of the most commonly reported measures.
+A link to a video can be found at the bottom of this page running through how the function is used.

 ## Download R and R Studio